NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 Note that the ``Username or email`` query is case-sensitive.
-The user will then be promoted for their respective RSA token key using the same application that is used for the other RDPHCS machines (i.e., Hera, Jet, etc.,).
+The user will then be promoted for their respective RSA token key using the same application that is used for the other RDHPCS machines (i.e., Hera, Jet, etc.,).

 *******************************